-- 8.11.1 Remove the Electrical Assembly as detailed in sect 8.9. - 8.11.2 Disconnect the Transformer from the Electrical Assembly wiring harness at the flying lead, and fuse from Earth stud. - 8.11.3 Release the 2 x screws and nuts securing the fuse holder to Electrical Assembly, and remove the fuse holder. - 8.11.4 Refitting or replacement is in reverse order.
+- 8.11.1 Remove the Electrical assembly as detailed in sect 8.9. - 8.11.2 Disconnect the Transformer from the Electrical assembly terminal block, and fuse from the Earth stud. - 8.11.3 Release 2 x screws and nuts securing the Transformer to the Electrical assembly, and remove the Transformer. - 8.11.4 Refitting or replacement is in reverse order.